Collection Number: GR ASCSA GM 005

 Wallace H. Smith, Oil, Untitled [Seaside resort scene] - (ASCSA ART P 95.15)

-About Mylonas's art collection, see also N. Vogeikoff-Brogan, "The Spirit of Saint Louis Lives in Athens, Greece"
+About Mylonas's art collection, see also N. Vogeikoff-Brogan, "The Spirit of St. Louis Lives in Athens, Greece"